 For a seller, this just makes the experience a lot easier.
 Everyone knows what they need to do and by when, and a commitment is made to this up front.

-This means auction sales happen in a much more organised way, with much less chasing required from the seller.
+This means auction sales happen in a much more organised way, with much less chasing required by the seller.

 This isn’t just about convenience, it’s about reducing stress and making the whole sale more straight forward.